The Garden We Can Grow : What We Can and Cannot Control

 We can control our thoughts, emotions, and actions.
 We can nurture our health, our schedule, and our kindness toward others.
 But we cannot control the past, the future, or the choices other gardeners make.

-At the center of our garden are the seeds we can grow every day:
+At the center of our garden is what we can control and tend to daily:

-• My actions — taking steps that reflect my values and help me grow stronger and calmer.
+My actions — choosing healthy gardening tools and taking steps that reflect my values, helping me grow stronger and calmer.

-Around that circle are the parts of life we can nurture, even if we don’t fully control them:
+Around that circle are the parts of life we can nurture, even if they’re not fully in our control:

 And then there are the forces outside our reach.
 No gardener can control: